 AI billing is moving the industry toward a "continuous close."
 Instead of waiting for month-end to reconcile books, finance teams gain real-time visibility into financial standing.

 Expect billing to trigger automatically upon service delivery.
-Autonomous workflows will handle routine tasks, escalating only complex issues.
+Autonomous workflows will handle routine tasks, escalating only complex issues to your finance team.
 Event-driven architecture will enable instant billing from product telemetry.
-And the lines between billing, revenue recognition, and financial planning will continue to blur.
+And the lines between billing, revenue recognition, and financial planning will continue to blur — creating a unified revenue intelligence layer that gives CFOs real-time confidence in their numbers rather than month-end surprises.

 How to start with AI billing solutions

 Transitioning to AI-powered Revenue Automation doesn't require replacing your entire finance stack.
-You can layer intelligence over existing tools to solve immediate pain points.
+You can layer intelligence over existing tools to solve immediate pain points — and expand from there as results compound.
+The most successful implementations follow a structured four-step approach that balances speed with risk management.

 Frequently asked questions